philipithomas/www.philipithomas.com/_posts/2014-09-15-julia-jump.md

 # Usability

-The Gurobi Python system provides a comprehensive interface to the Gurobi solver, and it provides Pythonic tools and data structures for problem formulation.
+The GurobiPy provides a comprehensive interface to the Gurobi solver, and it provides Pythonic tools and data structures for problem formulation.
 I used their proprietary [tuplelist](http://www.gurobi.com/documentation/5.6/reference-manual/py_tuplelist) data structure quite extensively.
 In scheduling problems, it made adding constraints for particular employees or particular time periods straightforward because its usage pattern feels like basic SQL.

 The GurobiPy syntax is readable for short problems, but for complex formulations it becomes exceedingly verbose.
 In addition, the use of many functions and constants becomes confusing.
 JuMP adds macros for adding multiple variables and multiple constraints that makes complex formulations more compact.
 It took about half the lines of code to convert the same problem from GurobiPy to JuMP.